Tarot of Marseilles

 The Tarot of Marseilles is a standard pattern of Italian-suited tarot pack with 78 cards that was very popular in France in the 17th and 18th centuries for playing tarot card games and is still produced today.
 It was probably created in Milan before spreading to much of France, Switzerland and Northern Italy.
-The name is sometimes spelt Tarot of Marseille, but the name recommended by the International Playing-Card Society is Tarot de Marseille, although it accepts the two English names as alternatives.
-It was the pack which led to the occult use of tarot cards, although today bespoke cards are produced for this purpose.
+The name is sometimes spelled Tarot of Marseille, but the name recommended by the International Playing-Card Society is Tarot de Marseille, although it accepts the two English names as alternatives.
+It was the pack which led to the occult use of tarot cards, although today dedicated decks are produced for this purpose.

 Origins

-Research by Michael Dummett and others demonstrates that the tarot pack was probably invented at or near Ferrara in northern Italy in the early 15th century and introduced into southern France when the French conquered Milan and the Piedmont in 1499.
+Research by Michael Dummett and others demonstrates that the Tarot pack was invented in northern Italy in the early 15th century and introduced into southern France when the French conquered Milan and the Piedmont in 1499.
 The antecedents of the Tarot de Marseille would then have been introduced into southern France at around that time.
-The 78-card version of the game of Tarot died out in Italy but survived in France and Switzerland.
-When the game was reintroduced into northern Italy, the Marseilles designs of the cards were reintroduced with it.
-All Italian-suited tarot decks outside of Italy are descended from the Milan–Marseilles type with the exception of some early French and Belgian packs which show mixed influence from Bolognese tarot (see below).
+All Italian-suited tarot decks outside of Italy are descended from the Milan–Marseilles type with the exception of some early French and Belgian packs which show mixed influence from Tarocco Bolognese (see below).
 The earliest surviving cards of the Marseilles pattern were produced by Philippe Vachier of Marseilles in 1639 and went up for sale in 2023, having recently been discovered by Thierry Depaulis.

-The documentary Les mystères du Tarot de Marseille (Arte, 18 February 2015) claims that the work of Marsilio Ficino can be credited as having inspired imagery specific to the Marseilles.